 Understanding Textures

 Poker is home to a wide variety of flops, 1755 strategically distinct ones to be exact!
 Even for experienced players, this number is overwhelming.
-GTO Wizard’s aggregate reports make this more manageable by allowing us to categorize flops and look for common patterns.
+Our aggregated reports make this more manageable by allowing us to categorize flops and look for common patterns.

 Grouping Flops

-Let’s use GTO Wizard’s flop grouping tool!
-For this analysis, we’ll use the most common postflop formation, BTN vs. BB.
-The following chart shows the BTN C-Betting frequency on different boards grouped by high card.
-Note that this is a Simple solution, meaning that BB is not allowed to donkDonk
+Let’s use the built-in flop grouping tool!
+For this analysis, we’ll use the most common postflop formation, BTN vs BB.
+The following chart shows the BTN c-betting frequency on different boards grouped by high card.
+Note that this is a Simple solution, meaning that BB is not allowed to donk.

 A Surprising Discovery